Umar Khalid: JNU sedition row

 On 9 February 2016, students of JNU held a protest on their campus against the capital punishment meted out to the 2001 Indian Parliament attack convict Afzal Guru and Kashmiri separatist Maqbool Bhat.
+As per DM report, pro-Kashmir independence slogans were raised by elements in the crowd.
+A forensic probe found two of seven videos to be "manipulated".

 Four days after the event, Delhi Police arrested JNU Students Union (JNUSU) president Kanhaiya Kumar on charges of sedition and criminal conspiracy.
 Five other students including Khalid went into hiding.
 After their return 10 days later, Khalid and Anirban Bhattacharya were taken into custody.

 The arrest and the use of sedition charges were widely criticized as suppression of political dissent.
 An inquiry committee appointed by the administration of JNU meted out varying punishments to a number of students.
 Kanhaiya Kumar was fined 10,000 rupees while Khalid and Bhattacharya were rusticated for one semester.
 JNU refused to allow Umar Khalid to submit his PhD thesis in July 2018.
 Khalid went to the Delhi High Court, and obtained an order allowing him to submit his thesis.
 On 2 August 2018, JNU accepted the PhD thesis submission.

 On 28 February 2020, the Delhi government gave its approval for a trial in the sedition case.